Joshua Fry

-Colonel Joshua Fry (1699–1754) was an English-born American adventurer who became a professor, then real estate investor and local official in the colony of Virginia.
+Colonel Joshua Fry (1699 – 31 May 1754) was an English-born planter, politician, colonial official and military officer who spent most of his life in the British colony of Virginia.
 Although he served several terms in the House of Burgesses, he may be best known as a surveyor and cartographer who collaborated with Peter Jefferson, the father of future U.S. president Thomas Jefferson.
 After Fry’s death on a military expedition, George Washington became commanding officer of the Virginia Regiment, a key unit in what became the French and Indian War.

 Early and family life

-Born in Crewkerne, Somerset, England, Fry was educated at Oxford University, but sought his fortune in the colonies.
+Born in Crewkerne, Somerset in 1699, Fry was educated at Oxford University, but sought his fortune in the colonies.
 In 1736 or 1737, he married the wealthy young widow Mary Micou Hill (1716-1772), who would survive him by nearly two decades.
 They had five children who grew to adulthood: John, Henry, Martha, William, and Margaret.
 John and Henry would briefly succeed their father representing Albemarle County in the House of Burgesses (1761-1765) and Henry may have also represented Culpeper County in the Virginia House of Delegates in 1785-1786 and introduced an unsuccessful Emancipation resolution before the creation of Madison County.

 From emigrant to planter

-Fry emigrated from England to the Virginia Colony about 1726.
+Fry emigrated from England to the British colony of Virginia about 1726.
 By 1739, he established a grammar school for sons of the local gentry, affiliated with the College of William and Mary in Williamsburg, which had received a royal charter in 1722.
 By 1732, Fry became the college's professor of mathematics and natural philosophy, and soon began a public career as justice of the peace of James City County.

 When he married the widow of a local planter in Essex County, Fry resigned his teaching position and began operating what had been her plantation and its slaves.
-Fry also became a justice of the peace, as well as sheriff and coroner in that county.
+Fry also became the justice of the peace, sheriff and coroner of Essex County.
 Although some Virginia planters supported their families by selling products from their plantations, Fry mostly surveyed, bought and sold real estate.